espm-157/extinction-template/Rubric.md

     - do they include a .md file along with their .Rmd assignment file?
     - do their plots all show correctly?
     - is there evidence that they have attempted to clean or format their markdown?
-- 6 pts for Module Code Goals
+- 8 pts for Module Code Goals
     - pull json data and compose clean dataframes
     - use regex to search text
     - demonstrate use of `select`, `group_by`, `summarise`, `filter`, `pull` functions to summarise and subset dataframes for plotting
-    - Use of iteration
+    - Use of `purrr` functions for iteration / functional programming
+    - Use of custom R functions
 - 6 pts for Module science goals
     - Appropriate narrative that references existing literature
     - Compares the analysis to the qualitative conclusions of Cerbellos